Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 Eahora Romeo Ultra II

-$5,599 CAD4,800 Wh.
+4,800 Wh.
 More battery capacity than most electric motorcycles.
-The 60V architecture delivers higher peak power and more consistent performance as the battery depletes — at 60V, the voltage sag that makes 48V systems feel sluggish at 30% charge is dramatically reduced.
-Full suspension: air fork (100mm) + rear air shock (50mm, road-tuned).
-INNOVA puncture-proof tyres, 2,500-lumen headlight with horn, cruise control, walk mode (6 km/h), IPX6 water resistance, USB charging.
-Estimated winter PAS range at 0°C: 117–265 km.
+The 60V architecture delivers higher peak power and holds it more consistently as the pack depletes — the voltage sag that makes 48V systems feel sluggish at 30% charge is dramatically reduced.
+Damped air-suspension fork, INNOVA puncture-proof tires, 2,500-lumen headlight with horn, cruise control, walk mode (6 km/h), IPX6 water resistance, USB charging.
+Estimated winter PAS range at 0°C: approximately 265 km.
 Battery rated ≥1,200 cycles to 80% capacity.
 Read the Romeo Ultra II full review.

 Honest limit: 93 kg (205 lbs).
 You do not lift this bike.
 You do not carry it up stairs.
 You do not put it on a standard car rack.
 You ride it and you park it.
 Cadence sensor (at $5,599, the absence of a torque sensor is the single biggest spec disappointment in this guide).
 8–12 hour charge time from empty.
-6,000W peak power is firmly in the electric motorcycle category.
+6,000W peak power is firmly in electric-motorcycle territory — off-road or limited-mode only.

-Choose the Ultra II ($5,599) if: you want the highest-capacity eBike battery sold in Canada (4,800 Wh), the 60V voltage advantage, and you never plan to lift this machine.
-The Ultra II is for riders who want to eliminate every possible range limitation and are willing to live with a 93 kg bike to get there.
+Choose the Ultra II ($5,599) if: you want the highest-capacity eBike battery sold in Canada (4,800 Wh), the 60V voltage advantage, a 500 lb payload, and you never plan to lift the machine.
+It is for the rider who refuses to compromise on range and can live with 93 kg.

 AWD traction is the primary reason Canadian riders buy dual motor.
 Here is what that actually means on snow and ice — with estimated winter range numbers based on the 20–30% capacity loss at 0°C benchmark from Bosch eBike Systems and Battery University.